Farit Gabidullin: Arrest and investigation

 In October 2000, investigators from the Chelyabinsk Police Department detained the brothers on suspicion of raping and murdering a 23-year-old woman.
 During their interrogations, the twins confessed to raping and brutally killing the victim on the train tracks, but to the investigators' shock, they also admitted to committing a total of 30 such crimes in the region.
 According to Farit, their very first victim was their own mother, whom they killed during a quarrel in 1989.
 He claimed that both of them dismembered her body and then buried the remains somewhere in the woods on the outskirts of Chelyabinsk, as authorities were unable to find the supposed location, she is officially still listed as a missing person.

 The brothers claimed that all of their subsequent victims were children, young girls, and marginalized members of society.
 Their modus operandi consisted of picking victims at random at the train or bus station, after which they would offer them to have a drink at Mitrofanovsky Cemetery.
-If the circumstances favored the criminals, they would attack their chosen victim, sexually assaulting, and then killing them in various manners.
+If the circumstances favoured the criminals, they would attack their chosen victim, sexually assaulting, and then killing them in various manners.
 A large proportion of their victims were from other towns or homeless, due to which their disappearances were treated negligently by local police.
 According to Farit, a number of their victims were gullible pensioners they had met on the streets of Chelyabinsk, to whom they offered to carry heavy items or walk them home.
 If they managed to gain the victim's trust or they lived alone, they would break into their apartment, sexually assault the victim, and then kill them.